fac-17/JOHAS-Fun-FAC-ts/README.md

 - [ ] Create table to save each players score
 - [ ] Create page for showing leader board of top scores
-- [ ] Make user logins to track player statements and scores
+- [ ] Make user login to track player statements and scores
 - [ ] Track how many times a question was answered correctly to give it a rank of hardness

 ## What we learnt 📖

+- Express and handlebars
+- Repeating everything just helps in general
+- Keep track of different CSS pages
+- You can copy someones awesome SASS files into your css by compiling it into CSS first

 ## What's Gone Well 🤗